JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 If you have a finished build on an agent, you can use the checkout directory browser ![chechoutdirBrowser.png](chechoutdirBrowser.png) (which lists the checkout directory content on the agent) and select artifacts from the tree.
 TeamCity will place the paths to them into the input field.

 The __Artifact Paths__ field supports relative (to the build checkout directory) and absolute paths.
 Using relative paths is recommended.
-You can specify exact file paths or patterns, one per line or comma\-separated.
-Patterns support the "`*`" and "`**`" wildcards (see below).
+You can specify exact file paths or patterns, one per line or comma-separated.
+Patterns support the `*` and `**` wildcards (see below).
 Each line can be of the form `[+:]source [=> target]` to include and `-:source [=> target]` to exclude files or directories to publish as build artifacts.
 The parts enclosed in square brackets are optional.
 Rules are grouped by the right part and are applied in the order of appearance:

 ```Shell

 +:**/* => target_directory
 -:**/folder1 => target_directory

 ```

-will tell TeamCity to publish all files except for folder1 into the `target_directory`.
+will tell TeamCity to publish all files except for `folder1` into the `target_directory`.

 Line format description:

 ```Shell

 file_name|directory_name|wildcard [ => target_directory|target_archive ]

 ```

 Note that although absolute paths are supported in the source part, it is recommended to use paths relative to the [build checkout directory](build-checkout-directory.md).

 * `file_name` — to publish the file.
 The name should be relative to the [Build Checkout Directory](build-checkout-directory.md).
 * `directory_name` — to publish all the files and subdirectories within the directory specified.
 The directory name should be a path relative to the [Build Checkout Directory](build-checkout-directory.md).
 The files will be published preserving the directories structure under the directory specified (the directory itself will not be included).
-* `wildcard` — to publish files matching [Ant-like wildcard](wildcards.md) pattern (only "`*`" and "`**`" wildcards are supported).
+* `wildcard` — to publish files matching [Ant-like wildcard](wildcards.md) pattern (only `*` and `**` wildcards are supported).
 The wildcard should represent a path relative to the build checkout directory.
 The files will be published preserving the structure of the directories matched by the wildcard (directories matched by "static" text will not be created).
 That is, TeamCity will create directories starting from the first occurrence of the wildcard in the pattern.
 * You can use [build parameters](configuring-build-parameters.md) in the artifacts specification.
 For example, use `mylib-%system.build.number%.zip` to refer to a file with the build number in the name.

 The optional part starting with the `=>` symbols and followed by the target directory name can be used to publish the files into the specified target directory.
 If the target directory is omitted, the files are published in the root of the build artifacts.
-You can use "`.`" (dot) as a reference to the build checkout directory.
+You can use `.` (dot) as a reference to the build checkout directory.
 The target paths cannot be absolute.
-Non\-relative paths will produce errors during the build.
+Non-relative paths will produce errors during the build.
 * `target_directory` — (optional) the directory in the resulting build's artifacts that will contain the files determined by the left part of the pattern.
 * `target_archive` — (optional) the path to the archive to be created by TeamCity by packing build artifacts determined in the left part of the pattern.
-TeamCity treats the right part of the pattern as `target\_archive` whenever it ends with a [supported archive extension](patterns-for-accessing-build-artifacts.md#Obtaining+Artifacts+from+an+Archive), i.e. `.zip`, `.7z`, `.jar`, `.tar.gz`, or `.tgz`.
+TeamCity treats the right part of the pattern as `target\_archive` whenever it ends with a [supported archive extension](patterns-for-accessing-build-artifacts.md#Obtaining+Artifacts+from+an+Archive), that is `.zip`, `.7z`, `.jar`, `.tar.gz`, or `.tgz`.

 #### Examples:

-* `install.zip` — publish file named install.zip in the build artifacts
+* `install.zip` — publish a file named `install.zip` in the build artifacts.
-* `dist` — publish the content of the dist directory
+* `dist` — publish the content of the dist directory.
-* `target/*.jar` — publish all jar files in the target directory
+* `target/*.jar` — publish all jar files in the target directory.
 * `target/**/*.txt=> docs` — publish all the txt files found in the target directory and its subdirectories.
 The files will be available in the build artifacts under the docs directory.
 * `reports => reports, distrib/idea*.zip` — publish reports directory as reports and files matching `idea*.zip` from the `distrib` directory into the artifacts root.
-* Relative paths inside a zip archive can be used, if needed: `results\result1\Dir1\Dir2 => archive.zip!results/result1/Dir1`
+* Relative paths inside a zip archive can be used, if needed: `results\result1\Dir1\Dir2 => archive.zip!results/result1/Dir1`.
 * The same target_archive name can be used multiple times, for example:
    * `+:*/*.html => report.zip`
    * `+:*/*.css => report.zip!/css/`